confessions of a couch potato

 This lead to my involvement with the charity BackCare.
 I was appointed to the committee which oversees their publications in 2000.

-Member: the Society of Teachers of the Alexander Technique, Body Control Pilates Association, The Register of Exercise Professionals, Level 4 Specialist Low Back Pain, Level 3 Pilates for Osteoporosis, The Complimentary and Natural Healthcare Council; former advisor to BackCare, BA History.
+Member: the Society of Teachers of the Alexander Technique, Body Control Pilates Association, Level 4 Specialist Low Back Pain, Level 3 Pilates for Osteoporosis, The Complimentary and Natural Healthcare Council; former advisor to BackCare, BA History.